CarolinaAmateurRadioClub/Website/events.md

 ---

 Our meeting location is currently at:
-North 321 Volunteer Fire Department
+North 321 Volunteer Fire Department,
-3769 Maiden HWY
+3769 Maiden HWY,
 Lincolnton, NC 28092

 We usually meet every Thursday at 6:30 PM, and please bring any items that you want to trade / sell / contribute or have questions about as we have an excellent group of folks that are quite knowledgeable.